Snare Drum Head Guide

 So your snare drum head is pretty beat up and it’s time to replace it?
 You’ve got a bunch of options to choose from, and each choice is going to give you a different sound.
 In this snare drum head guide, we’ll discuss your options for materials.
 It’s always best to choose a quality brand – A Remo, Evans or Aquarian for example – no matter what material you select to grace your drum head.
 Once you decide to stick to quality products, the exact skin you choose depends on the sound you want to make.

-Here are the most common types of materials used on snares along with the musical styles they are used with most often.
+Here are the most common types of snare drum head materials used on snares along with the musical styles they are used with most often.

 Most factory heads are single ply and the most popular are the Evans G1 heads and the Remo Ambassadors.
 The sound is crisp on contact and the volume in loud.
 You’ll notice high overtones from a single ply snare drum head and a piercing attack with excellent projection.

 Single ply heads are easier to tune for bright tones and more difficult to tune down for lower, more rumbling notes.
-The cause of this is the thinner, more flexible single ply construction that moves the air within the snare drum more quickly.
+Because of this, the thinner, more flexible single ply construction moves the air within the snare drum more quickly.

 Musical Styles: Rock, Metal, Funk

 These are often considered an upgrade because they offer more tuning options.
 Especially true on the low end.
 You don’t get the same sharp overtones.
 Depending on your style and the musical genre you’re playing, the trade-off might be worth it.
 Some of the most popular 2 ply heads on the market are the Evans G2 and the Remo Emperor or Remo Pinstripe.

 With a double ply head, you’ll notice a slightly dulled attack.
 Thick 2 ply heads are not as loud and don’t have as much sustain as single ply heads.
 For this reason, what you gain on the upside is a more controlled sound that you can tune to your customized preferences.